Justin8428/picture-cropper/README.md

 Tested on Windows 10.
 Windows .exe binaries are avaiable, click on the "Releases" pane on the side of the page.

+Licensed under CC BY-SA 4.0 (I am not a lawyer so advise if license is incompatible with upstream projects -- but the general gist is "open source but please provide attribution")

 ## Why?
 Aren't there tons of these apps already...?

  - There didn't seem to be many standalone apps that just do image cropping to an aspect ratio (usually they're part of multi GB very large image manipulation programs, which is great but I just needed something fast)